National Postdoc Appreciation Week

 RESOURCES FOR POSTDOCS ANYWHERE IN THE WORLD

-- Early-career scientists can apply to give a presentation in a Major Symposium or Recent Advances Session, as a dedicated NextGen Star at the AACR Annual Meeting 2020!
+- Early-career scientists can apply to give a presentation in a Major Symposium or Recent Advances Session, as a dedicated NextGen Star at the AACR Annual Meeting 2024!
 Speaking slots are limited and are only available to AACR Associate members and to early-career AACR Active members who are no higher than the level of assistant professor or equivalent.
 The NextGen Stars program provides an exciting opportunity to increase the visibility of early-career scientists at the AACR Annual Meeting and to support their professional development.
 Deadline to apply is October 3, 2023.
 Don’t miss the chance and apply now!

-- Since its inception in 1986, the AACR Annual Meeting Scholar-in-Training Award program has provided more than 4,400 grants to young investigators and has received support from more than 50 cancer research foundations, corporations, individuals, and other organizations dedicated to the fight against cancer.
+- Since its inception in 1986, the AACR Annual Meeting Scholar-in-Training Award program has provided more than 5,000 grants to early-career investigators and has received support from 67 cancer research foundations, corporations, individuals, and other organizations dedicated to the fight against cancer.
 The AACR offers Scholar-in-Training Awards to enhance the education and training of early-career scientists by providing financial support for their attendance at AACR conferences and meetings.
 These awards are provided to offset a portion of the registration, travel, and subsistence expenses incurred in attending these programs.
 The number of awards available, award amounts, and application requirements, vary by conference.
-Please visit the meetings and workshops calendar for a list of upcoming programs and details on financial support available.
+Visit the meetings and workshops calendar for a list of upcoming programs and details on financial support available.

 Highlighting Clinical and Postdoctoral Fellows

-Leave your personal message of celebration/appreciation for a postdoc you know via Twitter using #AACRpostdoc #NPAW2019 and we will select a few messages to feature below, throughout the week!
+Leave your personal message of celebration/appreciation for a postdoc you know via Twitter using #AACRECR #AACRpostdoc #NPAW2023 and we will select a few messages to feature below, throughout the week!

 The AACR is a proud sustaining member of the National Postdoctoral Association (NPA), which sponsors the annual National Postdoc Appreciation Week (NPAW).
 The AACR and NPAW are pleased to celebrate the contributions of clinical and postdoctoral scholars to cancer research and discovery.